One of My Turns: Plot

 The Wall is the story of Pink, an embittered and alienated rock star, whose sanity is failing as he isolates himself behind a psychological barrier.
 "One of My Turns" finds Pink inviting a groupie into his room after learning of his wife's affair.
 While the groupie tries to get his attention, he ignores her, and muses on his failed relationship with his wife.
 A TV can be heard in the background, the dialogue mixed in with the groupie's attempts at conversation.

 While the hapless groupie continues trying to get his attention, Pink feels "Cold as a razor blade / Tight as a tourniquet / Dry as a funeral drum," before exploding into a fit of violence, destroying his room, and frightening the young woman away.
-When his hotel room is finally in complete shambles, and the groupie is gone, Pink feels something more: Self-pity, and a lack of empathy for others, as he screams "Why are you running away?"
+When his hotel room is finally in complete shambles, and the groupie is gone, Pink feels something more: self-pity, and a lack of empathy for others, as he screams "Why are you running away?"

-The show that is on the television during the beginning of the song is from September 24–26, 1979, Another World episodes 3864–3866.
-Kirk Laverty brings Iris Bancroft and her maid, Vivan Gorrow, to his lodge in the Adirondacks.
+The show that is on the television during the beginning of the song is from September 24–26, 1979, American television soap opera Another World episodes 3864–3866.
+Kirk Laverty brings Iris Bancroft and her maid, Vivan Gorrow, to his lodge in the Adirondack Mountains.
 Dobbs was the caretaker of the lodge.
 Laverty is the man talking to Dobbs, not Mr. Bancroft.
 Laverty was played by Charles Cioffi.